multiversx/mx-exchange-sc/README.md

 - A user cannot exit farm earlier than `3 epochs` after he entered if the user went for the Double APR option.
 This is because these rewards are designed to be long term rewards hence entering and exiting with this option too frequently should be discouraged.

-- A user that did not went for the long term reward can exit farm at any time, but exiting before 3 epochs were reached after entering will be penalised with 10% of both rewards and farming tokens.
+- A user that did not go for the long term reward can exit farm at any time, but exiting before 3 epochs were reached after entering will be penalised with 10% of both rewards and farming tokens.

 Entering a farm should be a proof that a user wants to get more tokens by locking his own for at least a minimum amount of epochs.